internauticos/react2shell-scanner/README.md

 ## Output

 Results are printed to the terminal.
 When using `-o`, vulnerable hosts are saved to a JSON file containing the full HTTP request and response for verification.

+## Ethics & Disclaimer

+- **Purpose:** This tool is provided to help defenders and researchers detect and verify CVE-2025-55182 / CVE-2025-66478.
+It exists to improve security by sharing detection techniques and amplifying the work of other security researchers.
+- **Authorization Required:** Only run this scanner against systems you own or where you have explicit, written permission to test.
+Unauthorized scanning may be illegal and unethical.
+- **Safe-by-Default Guidance:** When testing unknown targets, prefer the `--safe-check` flag which uses side-channel indicators instead of executing the RCE proof-of-concept.
+The default RCE PoC mode may execute commands on the target; use it only with explicit authorization.
+- **No Warranty / No Guarantees:** This tool is provided "as-is".
+I do not guarantee its accuracy, completeness, or suitability.
+Use at your own risk — I accept no liability for damages or unintended consequences arising from its use.
+- **Verification Recommended:** Scan results may include false positives or false negatives.
+Always verify findings manually and follow responsible disclosure practices when reporting vulnerabilities.
+- **Maintainer Note:** I maintain this project in my spare time and may not be able to respond promptly to issues or pull requests.
+I don't have sufficient time to focus on original research; this project packages and shares the work of the original researchers to help defenders.
+Thank you to the researchers and contributors whose work made this possible.